Skip to Main Content

 A Michelin Bib Gourmand designation means, by definition, that Michelin's inspectors found the cooking to exceed what the price point would normally predict.
 Two consecutive years of that recognition (2024 and 2025) suggests the kitchen has maintained a level of consistency that the guide's methodology requires.
 On Opinionated About Dining's European Casual ranking for 2025, the restaurant appears at position 543, a data point that places it within a large but competitive field of informally positioned restaurants across the continent.

 Within Madrid specifically, the relevant comparison is not with the city's starred fine-dining rooms.
 Coque and Paco Roncero operate at €€€€ with full tasting-menu formats and the production infrastructure those require.
-Tres por Cuatro's peer set is better understood as the mid-range contemporary bistros where à la carte remains the dominant format and where the quality ceiling is set by the cook's intelligence rather than the budget for imported luxury product.
+Tres por Cuatro's comparable set is better understood as the mid-range contemporary bistros where à la carte remains the dominant format and where the quality ceiling is set by the cook's intelligence rather than the budget for imported luxury product.
 At that tier, the combination of two Bib Gourmand years and a Google rating of 4.6 across more than 1,100 reviews represents a well-established track record.

 For broader context on what Spanish contemporary cooking looks like across different price points and regions, the full range runs from Salamanca bistros through coastal destination restaurants like Aponiente in El Puerto de Santa María and Quique Dacosta in Dénia, to the Basque reference points of Arzak in San Sebastián and Azurmendi in Larrabetzu, and the Catalan technical tradition represented by El Celler de Can Roca in Girona and Disfrutar in Barcelona.
 Similar bistro-level contemporary cooking in other Spanish cities appears at Atelier Casa de Comidas in Granada and Casa Antonio in Jaén.